-If you receive a debit or credit card-funded payment through your PayPal account and the buyer pursues a chargeback for the transaction with their card issuer, then PayPal will not assess you with a chargeback fee if the transaction is eligible for PayPal's Seller Protection.
-However, if the transaction is ineligible for PayPal's Seller Protection, PayPal will assess you with a chargeback fee (for facilitating the chargeback process) regardless of whether the buyer is successful in pursuing the chargeback with the card issuer.
+For transactions that are not processed either through a buyer's PayPal account or through a guest checkout, and where the buyer pursues a chargeback for the transaction with their card issuer, then PayPal will charge you a Chargeback fee for facilitating the chargeback process.
+This fee with apply regardless of whether the buyer is successful in pursuing the chargeback with the card issuer.

 The applicable chargeback fee will be deducted from your PayPal account.
-The chargeback fee is \$20 for transactions in U.S. Dollars, or the amount specified on the Chargeback Fees table in the currency of the original transaction.
+The chargeback fee is applied as specified in the Chargeback Fee table and will be charged in the currency which you selected for the original transaction listing.
+If the transaction was in a currency not listed in the Chargeback fee table, the fee charged will be in your primary holding currency.

 Impact of various purchase protection processes on sellers